 If a fundamental change were to occur, we may not have enough funds to pay the fundamental change repurchase price.
-See "Risk Factors" under the caption "We may not have the ability to raise the funds necessary to repurchase the notes upon a fundamental change or other repurchase date, as required by the indenture governing the notes."
+See "Risk Factors" under the caption "We may be unable to repurchase notes on the specified dates or upon the occurrence of a fundamental change."
 If we fail to repurchase the notes when required following a fundamental change, we will be in default under the indenture.
 In addition, we have incurred, and may in the future incur, other indebtedness with change in control provisions permitting the holders thereof to accelerate or to require us to repurchase such indebtedness upon the occurrence of specified change in control events or on some specific dates.